-The goal of our project is to foster a sense of community within the freshman class while simultaneously adhering to the pandemic guidelines at the college, state, and federal level.
-By focusing on freshmen, the group most negatively affected by the new state of college, we can reinvigorate the values of Boston College like attentiveness, intelligence, and responsibility.
-In order for the group to form personal and communal relationships we created a program to match like-minded freshmen who will spend time together doing activities they enjoy - whether that be getting coffee or exploring Boston.
-Ensuring these groups spend quality time together will be the greatest accomplishment of our project and will provide hope for everlasting relationships and a restoration of Boston College values
+The goal of our project is to foster a sense of community within the freshman class while simultaneously adhering to the pandemic guidelines at the college, state, and federal levels.
+By focusing on freshmen, the group most negatively affected by the new state of college, we can reinvigorate the values of Boston College, like attentiveness, intelligence, and responsibility.
+In order for the group to form personal and communal relationships, we created a program to match like-minded freshmen who will spend time together doing activities they enjoy—whether getting coffee or exploring Boston.
+Ensuring these groups spend quality time together will be the greatest accomplishment of our project and will provide hope for everlasting relationships and a restoration of Boston College values.

 Peers Talk: Power & Privilege

 Our group will host three 3-part workshops to discuss Privilege and Civil Discourse.
 When deciding our project, we wanted to address the pressing issues of social injustice.
 Addressing this topic incorporates our love language of Acts of Service because we want to improve the situations of marginalized groups on campus.
 Our presentations are designed to draw people in and prove to them that they can be part of the solution.
 To do so, we must use words of affirmation and other statements that reinforce our audience’s belief in their own ability to contribute to this cause.
 As a general theme, our project reflects love because we are seeking to promote equality for marginalized groups and instill empathy in those who may have a closed mind when it comes to Diversity & Inclusion.
 In terms of inclusion, this is the essence of our entire project, as we are seeking to promote a more racially inclusive culture at Boston College.